jailkey/hexler/README.md

 to modify the tree we can crate rules:

  ```
- 	hexler.addRule(
+ 	hexler.createParent(
  		"keyword = 'var' | val | operator = '=' | ? | lineend || terminator",
- 		{ create : 'declaration' }
+ 		'declaration'
  	);
  ```
-the ```addRule``` method accepts two arguments, the first one is the pattern, the second one is an object with instructions for the matched nodes.
+the ```createParent``` method accepts two arguments, the first one is the rule pattern, the second one is the name for the new token.

 The rule above transforms the tree to the following: